erikv05/Kafka-Creative-Project/README.md

 ____

 Mechanically, if there are two choices to act and you don't type a valid option, the first choice will usually be assumed.
 For instance, if I ask you to type YES/NO, and you type "maybe," the program will assume you typed yes.
 Make sure to avoid typos.
 Case is ignored.

+____

+Also, whenever something happens in the game, a video of Nathaniel doing something should prop up in a web tab.
+Don't close these tabs thinking your computer is just broken.